gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 # Data Set Analysis notebooks:

-data_set_stimSuccessRate noteboook: gives back a csv file with the number of trials stim that worked, did not work etc.
+how_many_stim_success_rate: gives back a csv file with the number of trials stim that worked, did not work etc.

-response_times: response times in ea

-data_set_lick_direction: gives back a csv with how much licks in each direction in various conditions.

-data_set_howManyTOstimTrials: how many of the stim trials were time outs

-data_set_howManyTO_NOstimTrials: how many of the non-stim trials were time outs

-data_set_percentStimAndNonStimTrials: how may stim trials compared to how many 3rd win trial that could have stim but did not.
+how_many_Stim_vs_3rdTrial: how may stim trials compared to how many 3rd win trial that could have stim but were not.

+how_many_TO_NON_stim_trials: data_set_how_many_TO_NON_stim_trials.ipynb

+how_many_TO_stim_trials: how many of the stim trials were time outs

+lick_direction: gives back a csv with how much licks in each direction in various conditions.

+time_consumption_licks: timing of licks during stimulation

+time_respose: response times in each condition.